miracl/amcl/cs/readme.txt

 AMCL is very simple to build for C#.

-NOTE: The C# code was automatically generated from the Java64 code using the Java to C# Converter from Tangible Software Solutions.
-A few minor fix-ups were required.
+NOTE: The C# code is automatically generated from the Java64 code using the Java to C# Converter from Tangible Software Solutions.
+We noted a few minor fix-ups that were required when we tried the current version of the Converter.

 ** In HASH384.cs and HASH512.cs change long to ulong.
 Remove castes in S() and R().
 Add (ulong) caste in process()